James P. Cassarino M.Phil.

 Active in community music, Gus Bloch served as conductor of the Rutland City Band, the oldest municipally support band in the country.
 He performs in a number of local bands and is founder and director of the Tailgaters Old-Time Jazz Band.
 At GMC he teaches guitar, banjo (four or five string), mandolin, ukulele, clarinet, saxophone, penny whistle, folk percussion and virtually any other peculiar instrument requested.
 He also serves as director of the Green Mountaineers, and old-time music performing ensemble.

-Adjunct Instructor of Applied Piano
+Adjunct Instructor of Applied Cello and Bass

 Adjunct Lecturer in Music